Adrien de Beaupre

 Adrien de Beaupré realized from an early age that he was better at breaking things than fixing them.
 When he read The Cuckoo's Egg by Clifford Stoll about the hunt for a computer hacker who broke into a computer at the Lawrence Berkeley National Laboratory, Adrien realized that he could put his special talents to work in an information security career.

-Adrien has spent the better part of three decades in the I.T. industry, over 20 of those specializing in information security, making him an experienced penetration tester, team lead, and senior information security professional.
-During that time, Adrien had the opportunity to be the team of Vancouver 2010 Winter Olympic Games security assessment.
+Adrien spent the better part of three decades in the I.T. industry, over 20 of those specializing in information security, making him an experienced penetration tester, team lead, and senior information security professional.
+During that time, Adrien had the opportunity to be on the team of Vancouver 2010 Winter Olympic Games security assessment.

 More About Adrien